ag241290/JSG_Sparsh_Pune/README.md

 # JSG SPARSH Pune Website

-A modern, responsive website for JSG SPARSH Pune - Jain Social Group built with Next.js and optimized for mobile-first experience.
+A modern, responsive website for JSG SPARSH Pune - Jain Social Group built with Next.js and optimized for mobile-first experience with integrated Supabase backend.

 ## ??
 Features